SuperIden3/My-Snippets/README.md

 # Java
-Java is used for Apps for Android phones.
+Java is used for Apps for Android phones, along with *Kotlin*.

 ```java
 public class Program {